dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/defer.md

 </Changelog>

 Deferral is a powerful, complex feature that enables compelling workflows.
-As the use cases for `--defer` evolve, we could make enhancements to the feature, but commit to providing backward compatibility for supported versions of dbt Core.
+As the use cases for `--defer` evolve, dbt Labs could make enhancements to the feature, but commit to providing backward compatibility for supported versions of dbt Core.
 For details, see [dbt#5095](https://github.com/dbt-labs/dbt-core/discussions/5095).

 Defer is a powerful feature that makes it possible to run a subset of models or tests in a [sandbox environment](docs/collaborate/environments), without having to first build their upstream parents.
 This can save time and computational resources when you want to test a small number of models in a large project.